-Professor Ts Dr. Mohd Hamdan bin Hj.
-Ahmad Dean Faculty of Built Environment and Surveying
+Professor Sr Dr. Hishamuddin bin Mohd Ali

+Dean Faculty of Built Environment and Surveying

 Universiti Teknologi Malaysia

 Universiti Teknologi Malaysia (UTM) is the largest engineering-based university in Malaysia offering a variety of programmes for all levels of tertiary education.
 It is located both in Kuala Lumpur, the capital city of Malaysia and in Johor Bahru, within Iskandar Malaysia, a vibrant economic corridor in the south of Peninsular Malaysia.